PlummersSoftwareLLC/Primes/PrimeAPL/solution_1/README.md

 ## Run Instructions

-After installing a recent version of Dyalog APL (http://www.dyalog.com), open the bench.dws workspace.
-It will run the benchmark and produce the output.
+You must have a working version of Dyalog APL installed.
+On Linux/UNIX, run the bench.sh script.
+On Windows open the .dyapp file.

 ## Output

-	arcfideSingle;6261;5.001;1;algorithm=wheel,faithful=yes,bits=1
+	arcfideSingle;6532;5.001;1;algorithm=wheel,faithful=yes,bits=1